Master of Public Health, Perelman School of Medicine

 Students apply separately to each department.
 Applications to the MPH program are welcomed contemporaneously with the Law School application or during the 1L year.
-The LSAT is sufficient for both departments; no additional testing is required.

 Here are possible tracks for completing the program.